thalida/angular-seed/README.md

 ### Install Dependencies

 We have two kinds of dependencies in this project: tools and angular framework code.
-The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the angular code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install
+bower install
 ```

 ### Running the Application